 Information Regarding Performance Data

 The performance results above should be reviewed in the context of the markets applicable to the investment strategies noted.
-Performance results are based on model portfolios maintained by Wilshire Funds Management (“WFM”).
 There are certain limitations in model performance as the model results will not completely represent the actual trading of securities in a client account.
 The results reflect reinvestment of all dividends and interest.
 All returns for periods greater than one year are annualized.
 Performance results reflect the deduction of the maximum Strategist Fee of 0.29%.
-Actual client results will be lower based on the imposition of platform fees, advisory fees and custodial fees by third party firms.
+Actual client results will be lower based on the imposition of platform fees, advisory fees, transaction fees and custodial fees by third party firms.
 Due to differences in share classes and platform restrictions preventing the use of some securities, such as exchange-traded funds, Wilshire’s preferred allocation may not be available on all platforms.
 When a specific security or financial instrument is unavailable, Wilshire will use a substitute security that is suitable in the context of the portfolio’s stated investment objective.
 As with all investments, there is no guarantee that the investment strategy will be successful and investors should be aware that investments can lose money, including principal, so that an investor could end up with less money than was invested.
 Past performance is not indicative of future results, and processes used may not achieve the desired results.
 It is not possible to invest directly in an index.
 Index returns do not reflect payment of certain sales charges or fees an investor may pay to purchase the securities underlying the index or investment vehicles intended to track the performance of the index.
 The imposition of these fees and charges would cause actual performance of the securities/vehicles to be lower than the index performance shown.